- When You Are Required to File

 When individuals are required to file:

-• Taxpayers are required to file if they have net self-employment income in excess of $400, since they are required to file self-employment taxes (the equivalent to payroll taxes for an employee) when their net self-employment income exceeds $400.
+- Taxpayers are required to file if they have net self-employed income in excess of $400, since they are required to file self-employment taxes (the equivalent to payroll taxes for an employee) when their net self-employed income exceeds $400.

 When it is beneficial for individuals to file: There are a number of benefits available when filing a tax return that can produce refunds even for a taxpayer who is not required to file:

-• American Opportunity Credit – The maximum for this credit for college tuition paid per student is $2,500, and the first four years of postsecondary education qualify.
-Up to 40% of the credit is refundable when you have no tax liability, even if you are not required to file.
+- American Opportunity Credit – The maximum credit per student is $2,500, and the first four years of postsecondary education qualify.
+Up to 40% of that credit is refundable when you have no tax liability and are not required to file.

-• Premium Tax Credit – Lower-income families are entitled to a refundable tax credit to supplement the cost of health insurance purchased through a government Marketplace.
-To the extent the credit is greater than the supplement provided by the Marketplace, it is refundable even if there is no other reason to file.
+- Premium Tax Credit – Lower-income families are entitled to a refundable tax credit to supplement the cost of health insurance purchased through a marketplace.
+To extent the credit is greater than the supplement provided by the marketplace, it is refundable even if there is no other reason to file.

 For more information about filing requirements and your eligibility to receive tax credits, please contact this office.